shipwright-io/website/README.md

 ## Contributing

 We are happy to have you join us and contribute to the Shipwright website!
-Please review the [Conbtributing Guide](CONTRIBUTING.md) for more information.
+Please review the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License